tinmarr/Attack-From-Space/README.md

 ### This game is a work in progress.
 This is a Galaga style shooter game using the Phaser game framework.

-# Upcoming Features
+# Todo
+1. Boss Levels
+2. Other Sprites
+3. Lots of Levels (Add Text Import)
-1. Menu
+4. Menu
-2. Upgrades
+5. Upgrades

 # Changelog
 v0.6 March 12, 2020